Liberal Arts Building 145 ~ 260-481-6841

 The undergraduate TENL certificate will be available to any student who has completed the program requirements successfully.
 It can stand alone as a separate credential or be integrated within the requirements of the B.A. program in English as an option in the English Language Concentration.
-Some courses may also apply to a degree from the College of Education and Public Policy.
 The certificate can be earned and awarded independent of other degree(s).

 - An add-on license in the content area of “Teachers of English Learners” license is available to TENL certificate students who are licensed teachers, candidates who are already licensed in specific content area(s) at specific grade levels, or prospective teachers who are in the process of obtaining such a license.
 Please see the special requirements below.

 - An option to earn an Accelerated TENL Certificate is available.
 Please contact the Department of English and Linguistics for details.

 Student Learning Outcomes: